example42/puppi/README.md

         /etc/puppi/checks/ ($checksdir)

-Directory that containts projects subdirs, with the commands to be run for deploy, rollback and check actions.
+Directory that contains projects subdirs, with the commands to be run for deploy, rollback and check actions.
 They are completely built (and purged) by the Puppet module.

         /etc/puppi/projects/ ($projectsdir)